StellarSand/privacy-settings/Privacy Settings/Microsoft-Edge.md

 - Share additional operating system region: Never

+## Downloads
+- Ask where to save each file before downloading: On
+- Show downloads menu when a download starts: On

+## AI innovations
+- Copilot Mode: Off

 ---

 Open a new tab.
-Click the gear icon on top right
+Click the gear icon on top right >
   - Copilot Discover: Off
   - Show promoted links: Off
   - Show content: Off
   - Show feed: Off